ameya-g-git/mirrormult-figma-plugin/README.md

 2. Stay on MirrorMult for axis symmetry (horizontal & vertical), or click on the RotSymm tab for rotational symmetry.

+3. From there, it should be intuitive to do what you want to do.
+Select which axes to mirror across, or change how many copies you want for the rotational symmetry.

+4. As for the origin of the symmetry, you have two options:

+    a.
+Select another object, its center will act as the origin.
+The name of the object will appear near the bottom left.

+    b.
+Check the "Use Empty Object" checkbox, which creates a cursor akin to Blender's 3D cursor that makes seeing center points and position much easier.

+5. Once everything's done, just hit the button at the bottom and you've got your symmetrized graphic!

 ## **Known Issues**
+* Will not work on component objects, as the whole functionality of adaptive symmetry comes from using components
+* If the objects being mirrored don't all have the same parent, issues are known to happen.